e-myer/steam-deck-configurator/README.md

 Proton GE and the Bauh AppImage needs to be downloaded separatley and placed in the steam-deck-configurator folder for the Proton GE and Bauh tasks to work.

 ## Run instructions
-Go into the steam-deck-configurator directory and run `./configure_deck.sh`
+Go into the steam-deck-configurator directory and run `./configure_deck.sh` in a terminal

 ## Configuration